 Or, you could leave a little room for improvisation and devote time to strolling around the neighborhoods you haven't seen yet, such as the eccentric Coppedè District or do some shopping.

 We've already mentioned the luxury street, but you could also explore the boutiques and artisanal stores scattered around the city.
-An aperitif and dinner (remember to try the Roman pizza, because it is completely different from the one in Naples) and we are ready for another day of the tour.
+An aperitif and dinner (remember to try the Roman pizza, because it is completely different from the one in Naples) to end this day of your tour of 2 weeks in Italy on a high note.

-And now, we are ready to get to Naples.
-Here, too, we certainly suggest that you let yourself be led by what you see (and especially by your sense of smell!) to start getting to know this extraordinary city.
+And now, we are ready to get to Naples: the drive can take anywhere from 2 to 3 hours depending on traffic, while the train ride takes just over an hour.
+Once you arrive, we certainly suggest letting your senses guide you (especially your sense of smell!) to start getting to know this extraordinary city.

 Here we are at last in the City of the Sun at the foot of Vesuvius.

-Then continue your visit by heading down to the sea area, and discover the Quartieri Spagnoli, Piazza del Plebiscito, and the Castello dell'Ovo.
-Your walk could really go on forever because behind every street and every palace, there are new treasures and gems to discover.
+Then, continue your visit by heading down to the sea area, and discover Quartieri Spagnoli, Piazza del Plebiscito, and Castel dell'Ovo.
+Your walk could really go on forever, because behind every street and every palace there are new treasures and gems to discover.

-Time for an aperitif, dinner (because in Naples you really can't stop eating!) and it's time for a new day.
+Time for an aperitif, dinner (because in Naples you really can't stop eating!), and a lively evening amidst the crowds along Lungomare Caracciolo.

-We certainly suggest you visit the extraordinary Reggia di Caserta, known to be the largest royal palace in the world (yes, even Versailles!).
+We certainly suggest you visit the extraordinary Royal Palace of Caserta, known to be the largest royal palace in the world (yes, even larger than Versailles!).

 47 thousand square meters in which are located the magnificent 18th-century palace and gardens so extensive that they cannot be seen simply on foot, but you will have to board special shuttles provided by the palace.